Hampi boasts of gripping stories, spellbinding architecture and above all the torn pages of history which have been left unread or unraveled.

 Across the Tungabhadra river — Anegundi was the region of Kishkinda (in Ramayana) and is the birth place of Hunaman.

-The secret chamber for the King
+The secret chamber of the King

 Swimming pools ages ago looked like these …